SOR NB 18: Production and operation

 In 2006 SOR introduced in Brno on Autotec a completely new range of low-floor buses.
-Rigid single-decker bus NB 12 and articulated single-decker bus NB 18 were presented with their prototype after the prototypes has done both test drive through cities in Czechia and Slovakia.
+Rigid single-decker bus NB 12 and articulated single-decker bus NB 18 were presented with their prototype after the prototypes hav done both test drive through cities in Czechia and Slovakia.
 The second bus type NB 18 was introduced at Autotec 2008 and from first prototype it differs with modified design.
 Serial production began in the fall of 2008, and in January 2009 was delivered first serial bus NB18 to Nitra.